sbt/contraband/docs/01-schema.md

-Lists work in a similar way: We can use a type modifier to mark a type as a list, which indicates that this field will return an array of that type.
+Lists work in a similar way: We can use a type modifier to mark a type as a list, which indicates that this field will return a list of that type.
 In the schema language, this is denoted by wrapping the type in square brackets, `[` and `]`.

 ### Lazy type